After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 • Agricultural chemicals like herbicides, insecticides, and pesticides are used in rural communities to protect crops.
 However, these chemicals can seep into the groundwater, contaminating nearby wells.
 Contaminated well water can cause headaches, skin rash, eye irritation, cancer, endocrine disruption, and birth defects.

 • Industrial chemicals are known for producing harmful runoff that can contaminate nearby well water systems and groundwater.
-Those who have wells will want to consider the possibility of contamination, especially if there is an industrial processing facility nearby.
+Those who have wells will want to consider using a well water filtration system, especially if there is an industrial processing facility nearby.
 Contaminated well water can cause skin discoloration, nervous system damage, organ failure, developmental delays, birth defects, and reproductive issues.

 Type

-Always check to make sure the filtration system removes or reduces the contaminants you’re most concerned about.
+Always check to make sure the water purification faucet attachment you’re considering removes or reduces the contaminants you’re most concerned about.
 Regardless of which microscopic contaminants the product is best at eliminating, faucet-mounted filters considerably improve the taste of H2O.

 • Reverse osmosis filters are the most effective option for treating home water because these systems can use more than seven different filters to remove up to 99 percent of contaminants.
-However, these systems are not made to be mounted to a faucet.
-Connect reverse osmosis filters directly to the incoming water supply.
+However, these systems are not made to be mounted to a faucet and are generally only available as under-sink water filters or those that connect directly to the incoming water supply.

 • Carbon filters are commonly used in faucet-mounted products.
 These filters absorb and release water, trapping chlorine, pesticides, and solvents within the carbon.
-They aren’t as effective at removing nitrates and sodium.
+They aren’t as effective at removing nitrates and sodium as whole-house water filters

 • Ultraviolet filters are another type of filter that doesn’t attach to the faucet.
 However, connecting one of these filtration systems to the incoming water source is a good idea.
 The ultraviolet rays kill bacteria, parasites, and viruses.
-These filters are essentially useless at filtering mineral contaminants, so it’s advised to pair this system with a reverse osmosis system.
+These filters are essentially useless at filtering mineral contaminants, so it’s advised to pair this system with a reverse osmosis system or a countertop water filter

 • Gravity water filters are one of the most common types of filters used in water pitcher systems.
 As their name indicates, these filters work by using gravity to pass water through activated carbon to remove contaminants.
 Some gravity filters feature ion exchange resins to capture heavy metals.
 Ion exchange is a chemical process that removes dissolved ionic contaminants from the water.
 During this process, ions are swapped for better ones that won’t degrade the quality of the water.